K–12 Schools & Educators

 Educator Programs

-Educator Workshops and other programs offer K–12 teachers the opportunity to explore museum collections, learn about resources and programs available to schools, and enjoy professional development designed to connect visual arts to class curriculum and broader educational goals.
+Educator workshops offer K–12 teachers the opportunity to explore museum collections, learn about teaching resources, and enjoy professional development designed to connect visual arts to class curriculum and educational goals.

 Upcoming Educator Programs: